betterscientificsoftware/bssw.io/Articles/Blog/2026-09-reproducibility-check.md

 ## Author bio

 Suzan Anwar is department chair and assistant professor of computer science at Philander Smith University.
 She holds a Ph.D. in Computer and Information Science from the University of Arkansas at Little Rock.
 Her research focuses on machine learning, cybersecurity, computer vision, and scientific software reproducibility.
-Dr. Anwar has served as a visiting faculty researcher at Lawrence Berkeley National Laboratory, Argonne National Laboratory, and Oak Ridge National Laboratory through the Sustainable Research Pathways.
+Dr. Anwar has served as a visiting faculty researcher at Lawrence Berkeley National Laboratory, Argonne National Laboratory, and Oak Ridge National Laboratory through Sustainable Research Pathways.
 She is a 2026 Better Scientific Software (BSSw) Fellowship awardee, where her project explores local, AI-assisted tools to improve the sustainability, reliability, and reproducibility of scientific computational workflows.

 <!---
 Publish: yes